 Did you know that it takes upwards of 20 four- or five-star reviews to combat the effects of just one negative review on Amazon?
 Unfortunately, shoppers are more likely to share an unsatisfactory experience than they are to share a terrific one.
-While we can’t necessarily change shoppers’ behaviors on the Internet, we can change how we address concerns and criticisms in the form of Amazon reviews.
+While we can’t necessarily change shoppers’ behaviors on the internet, we can change how we address concerns and criticisms in the form of Amazon negative reviews.

 Unfortunately, in the world of Amazon, you have some bad actors in the mix.
 These are sellers and programmers who boost their businesses and harm the businesses of others by utilizing tactics that violate Amazon’s Terms of Service.
 This often takes the form of creating counterfeit products, failing to ship goods as promised, or hijacking Amazon listings.
 If you suspect malicious meddling, document the incidents and report those infringements to Amazon.
 When it comes to legitimate product complaints, attend to those quickly, effectively, and publicly.
 Make it right and show that you made it right.

 Not sure if you’ve been targeted by black-hat tacticians?
 Check out our webinar with Jeff Cohen and Davide Nicolucci to find out more.
 And be sure to download our comprehensive black-hat terms guide to learn all about what you should be on the lookout for.